tsfpga/tsfpga/doc/sphinx/module_structure.rst

 -----------------------

 Source code and packages are recommended to be placed in the ``src`` folder.
-There is no distinction made between source files and packages in tsfpga.
+There is no distinction made between entity source files and packages in tsfpga.
 The corresponding test benches are recommended to use the ``test`` folder.

 You don't have to use these exact folders; :meth:`BaseModule <tsfpga.module.BaseModule>` will look for files in many folder, to accommodate for different projects using different structures.